yunoooo111/lecture-notes/content/notes/fi1101/elementary-physics-1a-2023-1.md

 ## evaluations
-There are some evaluations for this course, which are mid and final exams + remedial one, some quizzes and assignments, set of laboratory practice, and a research based learning project performed of group of students, where each evaluation components has its certain weight.
+There are some evaluations for this course, which are mid and final exams + remedial one, some quizzes and assignments, set of laboratory practice, and a research based learning project performed of group of students, where each evaluation components has its certain weight ([Mahardika & Akbar, 2023](https://osf.io/km8gn)).
 The final score before it is mapped to A, AB, .., E, would have sort of following form

 $$
 S = w_1 E_1 + w_2 E_2 + w_3 E_3 + w_q Q + w_l L + w_r R